Future Proof Your Law Firm With Legal Tech Audits

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 As we stated in Chapter 5, you should assign someone to be in charge of your legal tech stack—a tech leader.
 It is this person’s responsibility to perform quarterly tech audits, plan for future tech implementation, and keep other team members up to date on the office’s current technology.
-They should be accountable for staying current on legal tech and innovation.
+They should be accountable for staying current on legal tech innovation.
+The best way to get started with this is to stay up-to-date with our most recent Field Guide.

 We suggest that your office perform this audit at least four times a year.
 Once you have created your current-state document from Chapter 4, this audit shouldn’t be a heavy lift.
-You can certainly do a tech audit more often than quarterly if you have the time and see the need.
+You can certainly do a legal tech audit more often than quarterly if you have the time and see the need.
+We recommend creating a definite cadence.
+That way your office will not be in a constant state of technology assessment.

 Note: If you don’t currently have a list of the features your firm needs to operate, go back to Chapter 4.